 Material Defects

 In general, the tensile strength of different materials is affected by many factors.
-Includes type of material, structure, handling methods, and environmental conditions.
-Therefore, the understanding and consideration of these factors are very important in engineering and materials science.
-This ensures that the material selected is suitable for the requirements of the specific application.
+These include type of material, structure, handling methods, and environmental conditions.
+Therefore, understanding and considering these factors are fundamental in engineering and materials science.
+It ensures that the selected material suits the specific application’s requirements.

 Tensile Testing Machine